komodoooo/Arb-tool/README.md

 # New featuers
 1) Added the new command ssl, for check the ssl certificate
 2) Restyled the lookup command: now it's work with an API, [this.](https://ipwhois.app)
 3) Colors, colors!
-And ore compatibiliy with the gems
+And more compatibiliy with the gems
 4) Now arb is **totally** written with object-oriented code
 5) Restyled the fuzzer command for default wordlist support